akorb/TextBox-with-Placeholder/README.md

 **Mono support**
 Method 1 obviously doesn't work with Mono because it uses the Win32 API.
 Method 2 throws an exception.
-Mine works almost perfect.
+Mine works almost perfectly.
 Only the cursor is able to move through the placeholder with clicking.
 I don't know why yet.

 **Customizable**
 Method 1 is 0% customizable.
 Method 2 is very well customizable.
 Additional to mine it can set the placeholder color while focused.
-Mine can do the same as Method 2, except setting the color while focused (is this really necessary?).
+Mine can do the same as Method 2, except setting the color while focused.

 **Recommendations**
-Use Method 1 if you only want to support Windows, like its behavior and the default light grey color is fine.
+Use Method 1 if you only want to support Windows, are fine with its behavior and the default light grey color is fine.
-Use Method 2 if you only want to support Windows and to set the color of the placeholder while focused.
+Use Method 2 if you only want to support Windows and need to set the color of the placeholder while focused.
 Use mine method if you want to support cross plattform.